 “Diverting your investable cash into things like cars, clothing, vacations and houses you can’t afford will make you look rich now, but prevent you from actually becoming rich later.”

-5. Cutting-edge technology
+5. The latest technology

 It doesn’t make sense to buy a new version of a gadget you already own, unless there is improved functionality, says Eric Tyson, author of “Personal Finance for Dummies.”

-“People who get caught up in cutting-edge technology get it in their head that they the need a specific model,” he tells Money Talks News.
+“People who get caught up in cutting-edge technology get it in their head that they need a specific model,” he tells Money Talks News.
 “Are you really getting extra value for your money?”